builtbyfield/layout-kit/docs/pages/index.md

 # Get started with Tailwind CSS Layout

-A Tailwind CSS plugin that provides a composable API of variables and classes to structure robust layout designs for websites. {% class="text-xl" %}
+A Tailwind CSS plugin that provides a composable API of variables and classes to structure robust layout designs for websites. {% class="text-xl text-gray-11" %}

 ## Installation